 What is a Working Board?
 (Overview, Roles, and Responsibilities)

 In the landscape of nonprofit organizations, startups, and small enterprises, a "working board" has become an essential concept.
 Unlike traditional governing boards that mainly offer oversight and strategic guidance, a working board is deeply involved in the operational aspects of an organization.
-This article explores what a working board is, its roles, responsibilities, and what organizations should consider when implementing one.
+This article explores what a working board is, its roles, and responsibilities, and what organizations should consider when implementing one.

 Defining a Working Board